CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 **Q: Nothing works.**

 A: Make sure you have the proper dependencies on your path.
 Modify your path if necessary to include bowtie, samtools, and bcftools.
 See the question above about installing VarScan.
-In some cases, you may need to manually install Biopython.
 See the :ref:`installation-label` section of this documentation.

 **Q: How can I verify the pipeline is installed and working properly?**